Mark Boone Junior: Career

 Boone was a regular cast member on the TV drama series Sons of Anarchy, playing Bobby "Elvis" Munson.
 In an episode of the TV series Quantum Leap, he played a biker named Maddog, similar to his character many years later in Sons of Anarchy.
 In 2011, he played the role of Vincent Dooly's father in The Mother of Invention.

-He has appeared in two Christopher Nolan films: Memento, as Burt, the front desk manager at the Discount Inn, and Batman Begins, as Detective Flass, James Gordon's crooked partner.
+He has appeared in two Christopher Nolan films: Memento, as Burt, the front desk manager at the Discount Inn, and Batman Begins, as Arnold Flass, James Gordon's crooked partner.